Do I Need To Get A Slipped Disc Treated?

 What is a slipped disc?

-Don’t be fooled by the term “slipped disc”; it’s quite a misnomer.
+Don’t be fooled by the term “slipped disc”, also commonly referred to as a herniated or prolapsed disc; it’s quite a misnomer.
 It conjures up images of something slippery or displaced, however, slipped discs are neither of those things.
 In reality, this condition involves an injury to one or more vertebrae in your spine that causes pain and mobility issues.

 Your spine often thought of as a white zipper-like bone structure, is composed of both bones and cartilage.
 Between each stacked vertebrae lies a disc that aids in flexibility and works to buffer shock absorption.
 This disc is surrounded by cartilage which houses the more gelatinous substance responsible for its absorptive capacity.